 Within the project area, there is a mixture of open fields used for agricultural activities and anthropogenic features within developed acreages.
 Some of the anthropogenic features include homes, barns, garages, corrals, various other buildings pertaining to homestead/farming activities, dugouts, and structures for livestock.
 A number of small roads lead to various homes and buildings throughout the site.
 Powerlines exist throughout the property, as well as low pressure gas lines to service residences within the acreages.
-The Bow-Chestermere Diversion/Western Headworks Canal forms the western boundary of the project area.
-The majority of the regional area relies on stand-alone utilities for septic and water.
+A CN railway crosses through the project area from southwest to northeast.